csparse, a C code which implements direct methods for sparse linear systems, by Timothy Davis.

 You should have received a copy of the GNU Lesser General Public License along with this Module; if not, write to the Free Software Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA 02110-1301 USA

-CG_RC, a C library which implements the conjugate gradient method for solving a positive definite sparse linear system A*x=b, using reverse communication.
+cg_rc, a C code which implements the conjugate gradient method for solving a positive definite sparse linear system A*x=b, using reverse communication.

-CR, a data directory which contains examples of the Compressed Row (CR) sparse matrix file format;
+crs, a data directory which contains examples of the Compressed Row Storage (CRS) sparse matrix file format;

-MGMRES, a C library which applies the restarted GMRES algorithm to solve a sparse linear system.
+mgmres, a C code which applies the restarted GMRES algorithm to solve a sparse linear system.

-MM_IO, a C library which reads and writes sparse linear systems stored in the Matrix Market format.
+mm_io, a C code which reads and writes sparse linear systems stored in the Matrix Market format.

-superlu_test, C programs which illustrate how to use the SUPERLU library, which applies a fast direct solution method to solve sparse linear systems, by James Demmel, John Gilbert, and Xiaoye Li.
+superlu_test, C codes which illustrate how to use the SUPERLU library, which applies a fast direct solution method to solve sparse linear systems, by James Demmel, John Gilbert, and Xiaoye Li.

-umfpack_test, C programs which illustrate how to solve a sparse linear system by calling the C library UMFPACK, by Timothy Davis.
+umfpack_test, C codes which illustrate how to solve a sparse linear system by calling the C code UMFPACK, by Timothy Davis.